Mayavan/project_ariac/README.md

 $ rosrun project_ariac project_ariac_node
 ```
 Note:
-The implemented should be improved to use logical camera to find the pose of parts in the bin.
+The transform of the object pose can be used to find the joint state position of the arm using moveit and hence control the arm.